 However, if the child wants to file a lawsuit and they are under 18, they could be granted additional time to do so.

-Since we opened our doors in 1988, we have served thousands of victims of injury across Texas.
+Since we opened our doors in 1988, we have served tens of thousands of victims of injury across Texas.
 With locations in Dallas, McAllen, Tyler, Lubbock, El Paso, Wichita Falls, Odessa, and Houston, we can meet wherever it’s convenient for you.

 We can build your case by: